 This brings me to my final reason why sites like Upwork and Fiverr suck.

 They are.
-They can raise their fees.
+And they can raise their fees.
 They can suspend your account.
 They can do whatever the heck they want.
 You don’t have ownership over any of this.

 How can you be a business owner, and not… have… ownership….?